-Choosing a good solar installation company can mean the difference between a smooth trouble free installation and years of headaches and unanswered phone calls.
+Choosing the right solar installation company can mean the difference between a smooth trouble-free installation or years of headaches and unanswered phone calls.
 Take the time to ask a few questions before you sign on the dotted line, you won’t regret it.

-The company should be open and transparent about the products they install and about their own business.
-They should endeavour to educate you and help you choose the best solar system to meet your needs, not just sell you the system that makes them the most money.
-Don’t sign with anyone saying that you need to sign up that day, it’s most likely a con.
+The company/installer should be open and transparent about the products they install and be willing to educate you and help you choose the best solar system to meet your needs, not just sell you the system that makes them the most money.

 The installers should turn up on time and if not, call ahead to let you know.
 They should discuss with you the location of the solar panels and the inverter and confirm that you’re happy with this.
 On completion, they’ll show you their work, show you how the solar inverter works and explain what kind of production you’ll receive.
 The area should be left clean and tidy and all rubbish removed.
 Warranty and other documentation is generally sent by mail the following week.

 This is a crucial question you need to ask your installation company.
-Ask who will cover the cost of shipping an inverter or panel back to the manufacturer and fitting the replacement.
+Ask who will cover the cost of shipping an inverter or panel back to the manufacturer and who will fit the replacement.
 If the company can’t answer this and it isn’t in their terms and conditions, walk away.
-Some dodgy solar installers make you have a yearly check up and if you miss this just once, it voids your installation warranty and they forgo any responsibility – don’t sign with companies like this, it’s unethical and most likely against the law.
+Some solar installers make you have yearly checkups and if you miss this just once, it voids your installation warranty and they forgo any responsibility – don’t sign with companies like this, it’s unethical and most likely against the law.

 Does the company follow up to make sure the system is producing as they said it would?
 They should do this within a couple of months.

 Australian office and local phone number in case you have any post installation queries/issues

 Positive reviews from previous customers

 Offers to do a home/site visit to provide an accurate quote

 A company that has been around for at least 3 years